StevenBlack/vocab/million-dollar-words.md

 To offer a series of facts that will help the recipient prove something.
 Therefore, you can adduce someone to deduce a conclusion.
 "Talented salesman that I am, I adduced the customer to my way of thinking by demonstrating how effective the Elektra was at picking up dust."

+### adulatory
+Excessive devotion to someone; servile flattery.

 ### adventitious
 Added accidentally, casually or from an outside source.
 Buying a house in winter and discovering that in spring, the property is filled with tulips and lilies is adventitious.
 On the other hand, being the one millionth customer at a dealership and winning a brand new Corvette is serendipitous.
 (See serendipitous.)
 It's pronounced AD-VEN-TISH-US.

 ### aesthete
 A lover of beauty.
 Sort of an athlete of the arts.
 If you belong to PBS, have a membership at the local art museum and drive a 1964 Lotus, you are both wealthy and an aesthete.
 Though it can be spelled esthete, the snootier spelling is aesthete.
 Pronounced ESS-THEET.

+### affectation
+An effort to appear to have a quality not really or fully possessed; the pretense of actual possession: An affectation of interest in art; affectation of great wealth.
+Conspicuous artificiality of manner or appearance; effort to attract notice by pretense, assumption, or any assumed peculiarity.
+A trait, action, or expression characterized by such artificiality: a man of a thousand affectations.
+Strenuous pursuit, desire, or aspiration.
+Affection; fondness: his affectation of literature.

+### afflated
+Having inspiration, inspired.

 ### agelast